dianapolise/heart_disease/README.md

 # *Heart Disease*

 This project implements a feedforward *Neural Network* with four layers, comprising a total of 35 neurons, alongside a *Logistic Regression* and *Linear Regression* model utilizing *Scikit-Learn* to predict heart disease.
-Leveraging a built-in dataset, the *Neural Network* and *Logistic Regression* models achieve a prediction accuracy of approximately 85–88% on both training and test sets, showcasing their reliable performance in binary classification tasks. *linear Regression* model achieve a prediction accuracy of approximately 48%.
+Leveraging a built-in dataset, the *Neural Network* and *Logistic Regression* models achieve a prediction accuracy of approximately 85–88% on both training and test sets, showcasing their reliable performance in binary classification tasks. *Linear Regression* model achieve a prediction accuracy of approximately 48%.

 ## ***Features***